Accelerating Universe from Constraints: External matter

 In the following, we will plot the values of the equation of state and compare it with the free case.
 In Figs.~\ref{fig:wsCases} we present the results corresponding to the previously considered cases of $w=1$, $w=1/3$, $w=-2/3$, and $w=-1$, with initial conditions given in Cases 2, 3, 4, and 5.
 In Fig.~\ref{phantomnm1}, we present the result corresponding to Case 6, i.e., the case in which the universe experience a super-Hubble expansion phase.
 Interestingly, for the latter cases that encompass the super-Hubble expansion we find that values smaller than $-1$ as well, given in the Figure \ref{phantomnm1}.

-Finally, it is also interesting to note the case, in which the Planck mass and cosmological constant are vanishing, while keeping $\frac{\lambda}{\Mpl^2}$ finite.
+Finally, for completeness, it is also interesting to consider the limit in which the Planck mass and cosmological constant are vanishing, while keeping $\frac{\lambda}{\Mpl^2}$ finite.
+Vanishing Planck mass usually indicates a strong coupling regime.
+However, our this is still weakly coupled in this case, as can be seen from the kinetic terms of the scalar and tensor modes.
+At the same time, this limit is interesting because the action loses the standard Ricci scalar of Einstein's gravity.
 By setting the previous conventions and remaining parameters the same, with initial conditions $H(t_i)= 0.5$, $\Theta(t_i)= 9$, we find for various equations of state results depicted in Figure \ref{fig:mpLL0}.